zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-objectsallocatedbyclass-method.md

 ## <a name="parameters"></a>Parameter
  `cClassCount`
- [in] Die Größe der `classIds` und `cObjects` Arrays.
+ [in] The size of the `classIds` and `cObjects` arrays.

  `classIds`
- [in] Ein Array von Klassen-IDs, die, in dem jede ID eine Klasse mit einer oder mehreren Instanzen angibt.
+ [in] An array of class IDs, where each ID specifies a class with one or more instances.

  `cObjects`
- [in] Ein Array von ganzen Zahlen, wobei jede ganze Zahl die Anzahl der Instanzen für die entsprechende Klasse im angibt der `classIds` Array.
+ [in] An array of integers, where each integer specifies the number of instances for the corresponding class in the `classIds` array.

 ## <a name="remarks"></a>Hinweise
- Die `classIds` und `cObjects` Arrays sind parallele Arrays.
-Z. B. `classIds[i]` und `cObjects[i]` verweisen auf die gleiche Klasse.
-Wenn keine Instanz einer Klasse seit der letzten Garbagecollection erstellt wurde, wird die Klasse weggelassen.
-Die `ObjectsAllocatedByClass` Rückruf meldet nicht in den großen Objektheap reservierten Objekte.
+ The `classIds` and `cObjects` arrays are parallel arrays.
+For example, `classIds[i]` and `cObjects[i]` reference the same class.
+If no instance of a class has been created since the previous garbage collection, the class is omitted.
+The `ObjectsAllocatedByClass` callback will not report objects allocated in the large object heap.

- Die Anzahl von gemeldeten `ObjectsAllocatedByClass` nur Schätzungen.
-Verwenden Sie für die genaue Anzahl, [ICorProfilerCallback:: ObjectAllocated](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-objectallocated-method.md).
+ The numbers reported by `ObjectsAllocatedByClass` are only estimates.
+For exact counts, use [ICorProfilerCallback::ObjectAllocated](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-objectallocated-method.md).

- Die `classIds` Array kann eine oder mehrere null-Einträge enthalten, wenn die entsprechende `cObjects` Array verfügt über die Typen, die entladen werden.
+ The `classIds` array may contain one or more null entries if the corresponding `cObjects` array has types that are unloading.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h